GISOGISO/Financial-data-analysis/README.md

 Note.
 Please refer to the next financial analysis for further analysis on the portfolio.

 Part 2

+2. Identify the optimal securities portfolio for investors with varying risk appetites that maximise returns while minimize risk using the Markowitz portfolio optimization theory and finding the efficeint frontier.

+2. Identify the optimal securities portfolio for investors with varying risk appetites that maximise returns while minimize risk using the Markowitz portfolio optimization theory and finding the efficeint frontier.

+* Then, Markowitz portfolio optimization theory and various Python simulations were  The aim is to identify two portfolios that suit investors with different risk appetite: one with the minimum volatility (lowest risk) and another with the maximum Sharpe ratio (highest expected return).
+These portfolios are calculated, and the efficient frontier is plotted to visualize the results.

 Using the same securities, the portfolio is further analysed using the Markowitz portfolio optimization theory and writing correpsonding simulations to identify the portfolio with the minimum volatility(lowest risk) and the portfolio with the maximum Sharpe ratio(highest expected return) and plot the efficient frontier.
 Both portfolios are calculated in this project analysis in order to suit investors with different risk appetite.